plone/training/plone_training_config/instructions.rst

 .. figure:: _static/instructions_plone_running.png
 	:scale: 50 %
+	:alt: A running Plone instance.

+	A running plone instance.

 There is no Plone site yet - we will create one in chapter 6.